 What Is Your Strategy?

 Answer these two questions: Where would I like to see my church be six months from now?
 And, a year from now?
 Write your goal down in a sentence, and feel free to add it to the comments below.
-If you could dream your wildest dream and the ministry you’re involved in right now, how would you see it or a year from now?
+If you could dream your wildest dream and the ministry you’re involved in right now, how would you see it in a year from now?
 Now, listen to God.
 If possible, withdraw from the noise around you, take a deep breath and just wait on the Lord.
-Then ask God this question, “Father, where would You like to see my ministry six months from now?
+Then ask God this question, “Father, where would you like to see my ministry be six months from now?
 How would it be different?”
 As an idea comes to your mind, write it down.

 What Systems Do You Need to Have in Place?

 What does the word “system” have to do with the church?
 Remember, the church is a body, and your human body is made up of nine systems.
 You have a circulatory system, respiratory system, nervous system, a structural system, a digestive system, and so forth.
 When one of those systems gets out of order, it’s called illness or disease.
 God wants you to have a healthy body and the body of Christ needs healthy systems too.

 What People Do You Need to Hire or Empower?

 Who do I know that ought to be a part of this ministry but isn’t?
 Who could I recruit to serve with me?
 Who is right under my nose that I should be empowering for leadership?
 Come up with at least one name, maybe two or three, and write them down.
 Jesus said, “The harvest is plentiful, but the laborers are few; therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest” (Matthew 9:37-38 ESV).
 Pray for the people you wrote down.

 How Are You Adding Value to People’s Lives?